EtienneLancon/yeah-flowers/README.md

 # yeah-flowers

-This Vue app is base on the free https://trefle.io/ API.
+This Vue app is a likely abandonned side project based on the free https://trefle.io/ API.
 Thanks to them.
-You'll have to register on their website to get your own token.
+If You like to see great ideas with no petrol, you'll have to register on their website to get your own token.

 ## Project Setup